- Mistake #1: Chasing Pumps aka FOMO

 Good Luck Out There

-Even with these tips, there’s bound to be mistakes that you make.
+Even with these tips, there are bound to be mistakes that you make.
 Don’t let that discourage you – it happens to everyone.
 Part of the investing process is to learn from those mistakes and not make them again.

 Continuous improvement is the name of the game.
 And, as long as you’ve got that going for you, you’ll be a trading whiz in no time.